project-chip/matter.js/compat/matter-node.js-examples/README.md

 # matter-node.js-examples

+> [!IMPORTANT]
-The examples in this package are deprecated.
+> The examples in this package are deprecated.
 We will remove them in a future release when we remove the corresponding deprecated API surface area.

 Current examples are in [@matter.js/examples](../../packages/examples/README.md).